7 Best Places to Sell Clothes Online (for Fast Cash!)

 Only Sell Quality Items

-When you’re going through your closet and dresser to figure out what to sell, focus on quality items.
-If you have a shirt that’s past its prime, consider donating it instead.
+When you’re going through your closet to figure out what to sell, focus on quality items.
+If you have a shirt that’s stained, has holes, or is out of style, consider donating or repurposing it instead.

 Take Great Pictures

-Take photos of your clothes from multiple angles so that buyers aren’t surprised when they get their order.
-You may also want to model your clothing or include old pictures of you wearing it since it can be difficult for some buyers to envision themselves in a shirt or dress that’s on a flat surface rather than on a person.
+Take photos of your clothes from multiple angles so that buyers aren’t surprised when they get their orders.
+You may also want to model your clothing or include pictures of you wearing it.
+This will help buyers picture themselves wearing it since you can’t always get a good idea from something on a hanger.

 Price Your Clothes Right

-People who are shopping for used clothes are looking for a deal so it’s your job to give them one.
+People who are shopping for used clothes are looking for a deal.
 Before pricing your item, do a quick Google search and see if you can find your item for sale, new or used.

-Use this information to set a price that’s not too high but still allows you to make some profit.
-If you find that some of your items aren’t selling after about a month, cut the price.
+Use this information to set a price that’s competitive and still allows you to make some profit.
+If you find that your items aren’t selling after about a month, cut the price.
 You can also take more pictures and change your description instead of lowering the price.
+You might also need to switch your selling platform or post on an additional one to reach more potential buyers.

 Know the Market

 Do your research and find out what kind of items sell best on each specific platform.
-If you’d like to use Tradesy, for example, sell your Burberry shirt rather than your Old Navy shorts.
-You can save the Old Navy shorts for platforms like Poshmark and Letgo that don’t have a designer focus.
+Use Tradesy to sell your Burberry shirt instead of your Old Navy shorts.
+You can save the Old Navy shorts for platforms like Poshmark and letgo that don’t have a designer focus.

 Understand Your Expenses